National monument honoring Emmett Till to consist of 3 sites in Illinois and Mississippi

 President Biden is expected to sign a proclamation Tuesday designating locations associated with Emmett Till as a national monument on what would have been his 82nd birthday, recognizing the impact of his killing on the civil rights movement.

-The White House is expected to announce the river site, the Tallahatchie County Second District Courthouse and the Robert Temple church in Chicago as part of a national monument, recognizing both the history of racial violence and the need for legal justice.
+The White House is expected to announce the river site, the Tallahatchie County Second District Courthouse and Chicago's Roberts Temple Church of God in Christ as part of a national monument, recognizing both the history of racial violence and the need for legal justice.
 Till's mother, Mamie Till-Mobley, is also being honored with the monument.

-Brent Leggs, who helped secure the designation, hopes it will draw attention to approximately 5,000 additional Black historic sites across the United States that require approximately half a billion dollars for preservation.

 "It isn't for our nation to remain stuck in a painful past.
-It really is to challenge our nation to say, 'we can do better,'" Leggs said.
+It really is to challenge our nation to say, 'we can do better,'" said Brent Leggs, who serves as the executive director of the African American Cultural Heritage Action fund; a program of the National Trust for Historic Preservation.

+Leggs' team helped secure the designation and hopes it will draw attention to approximately 5,000 additional Black historic sites across the United States that require approximately half a billion dollars for preservation.

 The memory of Emmett Till remains imprinted on the banks of the Tallahatchie River.